rohanmahy/ietf-drafts/mahy-mls-selfremove/draft-mahy-mls-selfremove.md

 As with Remove proposals, clients need to be prepared to receive the Commit message which removes them from the group via a SelfRemove.
-If the DS does not forward a Commit to a removed client, it needs to provide inform the removed client out-of-band.
+If the DS does not forward a Commit to a removed client, it needs to inform the removed client out-of-band.

 # IANA Considerations